imagej/imagej.github.io/_pages/plugins/snt/manual.md

 #### Correct Radii...
 <img align="right" width="500" src="/media/plugins/snt/correct-radii.png" title="Correct Radii..." />
 If the fitting fails at a certain location (e.g., because the shape of the cross-section is too irregular, or because the fitted centroid is too far off) the program will skip that node moving on to the next.
 Skipped nodes will retain their original coordinates but their radius may become unset (see _Radius fallback_ in [parameters](#parameters)).
 This command collects such nodes from selected paths, and assigns them new radii using linear interpolation based on remaining nodes with valid radii.
 It can apply the interpolation immediately, or simply preview it.
-Note that by default _NaN_ and negative numbers are always correct.
-The criteria specified in the prompt are used as extra conditions.
+Note that by default _NaN_ and negative values are always corrected.
+The criterion specified in the prompt is used as an extra correction condition.

 ### Fill ›
 This menu contains options to start the filling process for selected paths.
 For detailed instructions see [Filling: Step-By-Step Instructions](/plugins/snt/step-by-step-instructions#filling).